 \subsection{STATICS2011 Dataset}

 This dataset was collected from a mechanical engineering course\footnote{\url{https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=507}} at the \emph{Carnegie Mellon University} during the Fall semester in the year $2011$.
-We note that the dataset is publicly available upon authors request~\cite{STATICS2011}.
-It contains a total of $361,092$ interactions answered by a total of $335$ students solving questions from a set of $1,224$ unique questions.
+We note that the dataset is publicly available upon author request~\cite{STATICS2011}.
+It contains $361,092$ interactions answered by $335$ students solving questions from a set of $1,224$ unique questions.
 The total number of KCs in this dataset is $85$.
-Despite the large number of recorded interactions, only half of this number includes the answer status (i.e., correct or wrong answer).
-To overcome is limitation, relevant KT literature that utilized the dataset applied a data preprocessing step to filter out data samples without an answer status~\cite{zhang2017dynamic}.
+Despite a large number of recorded interactions, only half of this number includes the answer status (i.e., correct or wrong answer).
+To overcome this limitation, relevant KT literature that utilized the dataset applied a data preprocessing step to filter out data samples without an answer status~\cite{zhang2017dynamic}.